 The gorgeous Inle Lake in Myanmar is dotted with small floating villages made of wooden houses built on stilts.
 Over 80,000 people living on the lake are from the Intha Tribe but many other tribes from surrounding mountains head to the lake for the popular market days.
 If you take a boat ride on the Inle Lake, don't miss to see the floating market that moves between the floating villages on a five-day rotation.

 Want to see the floating villages and markets on Inle Lake?
-Check out this 10-Day Best of Myanmar.
+Check out this sample tailored itinerary.